dancer1325/bitcoin.org-developer-doc/reference/rpc/index.rst

 Wallet RPCs
 -----------

+* requirements
-**Note:** the wallet RPCs are only available if Bitcoin Core was built with wallet support, which is the default.
+   * 👀Bitcoin Core was built -- with -- wallet support👀
+      * == default one

 .. toctree::
   :maxdepth: 1